FabricMC/fabric-docs/develop/blocks/workstations.md

 In order to see if it matches any recipes, we'll first ensure we are on the server level, since clients do not know what recipes exist.
 Then, we'll retrieve the `RecipeManager` via `serverLevel.recipeAccess()`.

-::: details An Aside: Recipe Synchronization ("If the client doesn't know what recipes exist, then how does the recipe book work?")
+::: details An Aside: Recipe Synchronization

+> If the client doesn't know what recipes exist, then how does the recipe book work?

 I'm glad you asked.
 The server tells the client which recipes exist based on which recipes you have unlocked (done by completing certain criteria described in each recipe's advancement JSON, such as obtaining an item or entering water (for boats)).
 However, this is fairly annoying for recipe viewer mods, which would ideally like to see all recipes available, but can now only see the recipes that the client gets from the server.
 To bypass this, we can [use Fabric API to synchronize our recipes](../recipes/custom-recipe-types#recipe-synchronization).